 Definition of Micro Environment

-Micro environment is a collection of all the forces that are close to the firm.
+The microenvironment is a collection of all the forces that are close to the firm.
 These forces are very particular for the said business only.
-They can influence the performance and day to day operations of the company, but for a short term only.
+They can influence the performance and day to day operations of the company, but for the short term only.
 Its elements include suppliers, competitors, marketing intermediaries, customers and the firm itself.

 - Suppliers are the ones who provide inputs to the business like raw material, equipment and so on.